arnested/go-version-action/README.md

 # Go version action

-A GitHub action for using the latest released Go version and the minimal support Go version (from go.mod) and a build matrix of them and all versions in between.
+A GitHub action for using the latest released Go version and your projects minimal support Go version (from go.mod), and a build matrix of them and all versions in between.

 ## Motive